(Superficial Parotidectomy; Total Parotidectomy)

 - Remove lymph nodes that could be cancerous

 - Treat recurrent infections in the gland

 - Damage to the nerve that controls the movement of muscles in your face

 - Saliva drainage—Saliva may pool in the upper neck after surgery.
 It may also drain through the incision after it has been closed.
 This is temporary.

 - Frey’s syndrome—This happens when salivary nerve fibers grow into the sweat glands.
 While eating, some people may notice sweating on the side of the face where the surgery was done.

-- Fistula—This is an abnormal connection that may occur between the mouth, nose, throat, or skin.
+- Fistula—This is an abnormal connection between 2 structures.